-QMB 4900 Data Analytics Capstone 3 credits, 60 hours
+QMB 4900 Data Analytics Capstone 60 hours, 3 credits

 This course allows students to demonstrate their skills and techniques for analyzing generalized business data to provide support for business planning.
 It places focus on planning an end-to-end business analytics process; platform, database, and analytical tool usage; processing and analyzing data; quality assurance and regulatory adherence; preparing data for consumption; and visualization creation to help quide business decision-making.